rochacbruno/danklinux/README.md

 **Special Notes:**
 - Uses native `pacman` for system packages
 - AUR packages are built manually using `makepkg` (no AUR helper dependency)
+- **Recommendations**
+  - Use NetworkManager to manager networking
+  - If using archinstall, you can choose `minimal` for profile, and `NetworkManager` under networking.

 **Package Sources:**
 | Package | Source | Notes |